 View users option will open a user explorer report with users that belong to that particular selection.
 In my screenshot, that option is disabled because I was working with the official GA4 demo account where this feature is not available.

 #2.
-Examples of Exploration reports in Google Analytics 4
+Examples of Free Form reports in Google Analytics 4

-Let’s create two sample reports that will help you better understand how Exploration reports (with Table visualization) work.
+Let’s create two sample reports that will help you better understand how Free Form reports (with Table visualization) work.